tuanminh25/qu1zlet/README.md

 _This section previously spoke about image uploading and is no longer required.
 For iteration 3 it is fine to store and image URL and then just serve that again to the user._

 For this iteration some part of the marks (see marking criteria) will come from your group having deployed a version of your code to a public web server.
 Instructions about how to deploy can be found in `lab09_deploy`.

+Once you have deployed your server to a URL, share this URL with your tutor by adding it to deploy.md

 ### 🦆 5.10.
 Scoring & Ranking